rzeigler/waveguide/docs/index.md

 ## Getting Started
 ```
-import * as wave from "waveguide/lib/io"
+import * as wave from "waveguide/lib/wave"
-import { RIO } from "waveguide/lib/io"
+import { Wave } from "waveguide/lib/wave"
 ```

-## Overview of RIO
+## Overview of Wave
-The core data type in waveguide is the `RIO<R, E, A>`.
+The core data type in waveguide is the `Wave<E, A>`.
-You may think of a `RIO<R, E, A>` as a description of an action that, given some environment `R`, may produce a value `A` or fail with error `E`
-In this way, RIO's are very similar to `(r: R) => Promise<A>` but with a typed error channel.
+You may think of a `RIO<E, A>` as a description of an action that may produce a value `A` or fail with error `E` In this way, Wave's are very similar to `() => Promise<A>` but with a typed error channel.
-Additionally, RIO's are always lazy.
-The action described by a RIO will never occur until it is explicitly started by using one of the run combinators.
-Additionally, RIO has pervasive support for interruption and resource safety.
-A running RIO may be interrupted and it will terminate as soon as it leaves an uninterruptible section (and all acquired resources are cleaned up).
-There is also a type alias `IO<E, A>` which requires an empty environment.
+The primary difference is that Wave's are lazy and support cancellation and support resource safety (that is interrupt aware)

-### Constructing an IO
+### Constructing a Wave
-There are a number of ways of constructing IOs exported from the /lib/io module They include
+There are a number of ways of constructing IOs exported from the /lib/wave module They include
     - `pure` -- create a successful IO
     - `raiseError` -- create a failed IO
     - `async` -- create an asynchronous effect based on callbacks
     - `sync` -- create a synchronous efffect

-### Using an IO
+### Using a Wave
-For a quick overview of what IO can do see the [tutorial](https://github.com/rzeigler/waveguide/blob/master/examples/) `RIO<R, E, A>` is a monad and exposes the relevant functions in a naming scheme similar to [fp-ts](https://github.com/gcanti/fp-ts/) along with typeclass instances for Monad and parallel Applicative.
+For a quick overview of what Wave can do see the [tutorial](https://github.com/rzeigler/waveguide/blob/master/examples/) `Wave<E, A>` is a monad and exposes the relevant functions in a naming scheme similar to [fp-ts](https://github.com/gcanti/fp-ts/) along with typeclass instances for Monad and parallel Applicative.
-These instances are the exports io and par respectively from /lib/io.
+These instances are the exports io and par respectively from waveguide/lib/wave.

 As mentioend perviously, RIOs are lazy so they don't actually do anything until they are interpreted.
-`unsafeRunR` will begin running a fiber and returns a cancellation action.
+`unsafeRun` will begin running a fiber and returns a cancellation action.
-`unsafeRunToPromiseR` will return a promise of the result of the fiber, rejecting if a failure is encountered.
+`unsafeRunToPromise` will return a promise of the result of the fiber, rejecting if a failure is encountered.
-`unsafeRunToPromiseTotalR` will return a promise of an `Exit<E, A>` for the result of evaluation.
+`unsafeRunToPromiseTotal` will return a promise of an `Exit<E, A>` for the result of evaluation.
 This promis will not reject.
 Once an IO is launched its runloop will execute synchronous effects continuously until an asynchronous boundary is hit.
 If this is undesirable insert `io.shift` or `io.shiftAsync` calls at appropriate points.
 IO can be used to perform long-running tasks without resorting to service workers on the main thread in this way.